lanximaomao/pipex/README.md

 ## Description

 Pipex mimics the behavior of the pipe (|) in Bash, allowing the output of one command to be used as input for the next command.
+Detailed project requirements can be found [here](Pipex.pdf).

 ## Language Used